rwbutler/iOSAccessibilityGuidelines/README.md

 - [TypographyKit](https://github.com/rwbutler/TypographyKit) - Consistent & accessible visual styling on iOS with support for Dynamic Type.

 ## Tools
+- [Accessibility Inspector](https://developer.apple.com/xcode/) - One of the developer tools bundled with Xcode that can be used for inspecting the accessibility properties of the elements which make up your app's UI.
 - [Xiblint](https://github.com/lyft/xiblint) - A tool by [Lyft](https://github.com/lyft) for linting storyboard and XIB files.
 Able to validate that UIImageViews and UIButtons with images have an accessibility label set.